-- 16.1 All staff should be aware of the school policy on e-Safety which sets out our expectations relating to: - Creating a safer online learning environment - o Giving everyone the skills, knowledge and understanding to help children and young people stay safe on line, question the information they are accessing and support the development of critical thinking. - Inspiring safe and responsible use and behaviour of mobile technologies, to combat behaviours on line which may make pupils vulnerable, including sexting (youthproduced sexual imagery). - Use of mobile technology both within school and on school trips/outings - Use of camera equipment, including smart phones - What steps to take if you have concerns and where to go for help. - Staff use of social media is set out in the Staff Code of Conduct - 16.2 Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our Anti-Bullying Policy.
-This includes sexting and image exchange under threat or use of coercion. - 16.3 Pupils, staff and parents are supported to understand the risks posed by the CONTENT accessed by pupils - their CONDUCT online - and who they have CONTACT with in the digital world. - 16.4 We have an e-Safety Policy which sets out the acceptable use of mobile technologies by pupils and staff whilst onsite.
-This includes sanctions which will be applied when these boundaries are not adhered to.
+- 17.1 All staff should be aware of the school policy on e-Safety which sets out expectations relating to: - o Creating a safer online learning environment - o Giving everyone the skills, knowledge and understanding to help children and young people stay safe on line, question the information they are accessing and support the development of critical - o Inspiring safe and responsible use and behaviour of mobile technologies, to combat behaviours on line which may make pupils vulnerable, including sexting (youth-produced sexual imagery). - Use of mobile technology both within school and on school trips/outings - Use of camera equipment, including smart phones - What steps to take if you have concerns and where to go for help. - Staff use of social media is set out in the Staff Code of Conduct - 17.2 Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our Anti-Bullying Policy.
+This includes sexting and image exchange under threat or use of coercion. - 17.3 Pupils, staff and parents are supported to understand the risks posed by the CONTENT accessed by pupils - their CONDUCT online - and who they have CONTACT with in the digital world. - 17.4 We have an e-Safety Policy which sets out the acceptable use of mobile technologies by pupils and staff whilst onsite.
+This includes sanctions which will be applied when these boundaries are not adhered to. - 17.5 Visitors to our school are respectfully requested to turn all mobile devices off.
+This is a safeguarding measure for our pupils. - 17.6 Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct.
+Lockers are provided in the staffroom for the safe storage of mobile phones and other personal belongings. - 17.7 A wealth of information is available on our website to support parents/carers to keep their children safe online where they are asked to learn online at home.